mdjakovic0920/ado-database/.github/ISSUE_TEMPLATE/ado-submission.md

 ## Additional Sections/Material Needed

-Make sure you have the following in your PR:
+Make sure you have the following in your Repo:

 1. Clear and neat ReadMe file that includes a summary of the ADO and documentation on how to use it
 2. ADO should contain unit tests.
 Testing should cover both positive and negative testing with 90% coverage.
 Any additional testing (on-chain or other) is also encouraged but not required.